 Those were some of the toughest years of my young life, having to take a full load of courses, homework, try to have a social life and help take care of my grandfather.
 It was hard just to see someone you love go through, but let me tell you a little of those struggles.

-He would have bouts of anger when we would remind of things, and when we would tell him that Grandmother was no longer alive, he grew sad and depressed and would cry over the thought.
-He also would require a catheter to be cleaned and exchanged regularly requiring someone to eventually feed him , bathe him and clothe him, which I did.
+He would have bouts of anger when we would remind of things, and when we would tell him that his Grandmother was no longer alive, he grew sad and depressed and would cry over the thought.
+He also would require a catheter to be cleaned and exchanged regularly requiring someone to eventually feed him, bathe him and clothe him, which I did.

-Not only was it hard taking care of him, I was going to major depression and anxiety, barely hanging to trying to take care of myself which added to my stress.
+Not only was it hard taking care of him, but I was also going to major depression and anxiety, barely hanging to trying to take care of myself which added to my stress.

 Work together, if you have family who is experiencing this you all need to work together, yes it will stressful, hard but at the end of the day, these may be the last real years of that person’s life.